saurabh10041998/picoCTF-solutions/cache_me_outside/notes-p2.md

 - Free chunks stores above info too.
 (Except "M" bit beacause of nature of `munmap`)
 - Free chunks also store information after user data region using a technique called as **boundary tags**.
 - Boundary tags carry size information  before and after the chunk.
 This allows bidirectional traversing.
-- free bins operate like linked list.
+- Free bins operate like linked list.
 This require chunk to store pointer to other chunks.
 - Since there is no "user data" in user region, heap manager repurposes this "user data" region in freed chunks as the place where this additional metadata lives.

 ## Recycling memory with bins